yaman-aljnadi/Predicting-critical-training-overload-to-prevent-injuries/README.md

 The daily dataset provides more granular insights into training loads and injury risk, and thus serves as the primary focus of this study.

 ---
+Explaining the difference between Grouped LSTM and Ungrouped LSTM

+**Ungrouped LSTM**
+Description: All individual athlete records were shuffled randomly to simulate a general time series pattern across the population.
+Modification: The Athlete ID column was dropped, so the model could not distinguish between different individuals.
+Effect: This breaks the per-athlete sequence continuity, treating all data points as part of one large, shared time series.
+Purpose: To assess how well an LSTM can perform without personalized learning.

+**Grouped LSTM**
+Description: Data was grouped by Athlete ID, preserving the temporal order for each athlete.
+Effect: Each sequence fed into the LSTM corresponds to a single runner’s history, allowing the model to learn personalized injury risk patterns over time.
+Purpose: To test whether preserving individual training patterns improves predictive performance.
+---

 ## 🧠 Models Developed